Japan Inc to pay bigger bonuses, cautious on higher base wages

-However, major companies including Toyota (7203.T) and Panasonic Corp (6752.T) kept base salaries unchanged in the year ending March 2014.
+However, major companies including Toyota and Panasonic Corp kept base salaries unchanged in the year ending March 2014.

 Since taking power in December, Abe has been prescribing a mix of fiscal and monetary measures with an aim of lifting the economy out of two decades of deflation.
 The prime minister has also called for higher wages, seen crucial to boosting household expenditure, consumer prices and ultimately corporate earnings.